 This minimalist approach to bioethanol-based fire pits enables many sleeker and minimalist options than a traditional fire pit or fireplace.
 That means you have more options that will fit with your home style.
 As opposed to trying to style around a traditional-looking firepit that's restricted to only one part of a room.

-And yes, when it comes to safety, as long as you're selecting an indoor-specific bioethanol fire pit, it'll be a completely safe option.
-All that carbon dioxide is a natural byproduct that comes from any fire.
+And yes, when it comes to safety, as long as you're selecting an indoor-specific firepit or fireplace with proven regulatory credentials, it'll be a completely safe option.
+All any indoor fireplace it should be emitting is carbon dioxide, which is a natural byproduct that comes from any fire.
 It will easily dissipate throughout the home, and as mentioned above, there are no nasty particulates to inhale.
 These can include dangerous chemicals, ash from wood-burning, or smoke with pollutants in them.

 Even though switching or converting to bioethanol fire pits is already a great start, some options are superior to others.
 One such option is e-NRG® which is a leading bioethanol manufacturer specifically used with fire pits and fireplaces.
 It’s also manufactured within the UK and passes all strict UK and global regulations making it completely compliant.